microsoft/X-Decoder/README.md

 ## Acknowledgement
 * We appreciate the contructive dicussion with [Haotian Zhang](https://haotian-zhang.github.io/), and inspiration from [GLIP](https://github.com/microsoft/GLIP)!
-* Also we thank the solid codebase of [Mask2Former](https://github.com/facebookresearch/Mask2Former), and HuggingFace :hugs: to sponsor GPU for our Demo!
+* We thank the solid codebase of [Mask2Former](https://github.com/facebookresearch/Mask2Former)
+* It is really generous that HuggingFace :hugs: sponsors GPU for our Demo!

 ## Citation
 ```